 The good news is, once you break through that built up tension, it gets a whole lot easier.

-Whether you are contemplating divorce, just got separated, or have long been divorced, I’m going to let you in on what it’s like to be intimate for the first time post-divorce in this Dating After Divorce series.
+Whether you are contemplating divorce, just got separated, or have long been divorced, I’m going to let you in on what it’s like to be intimate for the first time post-divorce.

 Imagine this…You’re on a date.
 Everything is going really smoothly.
 You’re attracted to them, they intrigue you, they make you laugh and you feel a connection.
 You made it back to your house without any kissing or handholding and you get a text from later saying how awesome the date was.